Ifjmww/Test/README.md

 cd deeptimeML
 ```
 ## How to run
-The mat codes just click the "run" button in MATLAB.
+The mat codes just click the "run" button in MATLAB.<br>
 The py codes need to run according to the following instructions:
 run PCA.py:
 ```